Imamachi-n/aws-laerning/VPC.md

 But actually,
 the first 4 IP addresses and The last 1 IP address are for internal networking purposes.
 For example, in a subnet with a CIDR block of 10.0.0.0/24, the following 5 IP address are reserved: 10.0.0.0, 10.0.0.1, 10.0.0.2, 10.0.0.3, 10.0.0.255.

+## Route Table

+Every subnet should have a route table.
+Amazon VPC automatically creates the main route table.

+**Target**: where the traffic is directed (10.0.0.0/16 etc...)
+**Distination**: specify the IP range that can be directed to targets (Local, igw-xxxxxxx etc...)